persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 .. image:: /user_manual/graphical_interface/physical_model/FMIPhysicalModel1.png
     :align: center

-The **Properties** tab allows to select the FMU file and to display its properties.
+The **Properties** tab allows one to select the FMU file and to display its properties.

 The **Variables** tab describes the model variables.
 The main array shows the list of the variables.